 Local newspapers, estate agencies and personal contacts are all good ways of finding accommodation in Sweden.
 Unless an expat’s employer arranges housing for them, the best option would be to stay in a hotel or serviced apartment when first arriving in Sweden and then start looking for more permanent accommodation once in the country.

 Expats should look online for private housing agencies.
 This is also a good way to find housing in Sweden.
 The ideal way to find accommodation would be to find another expat at the end of their lease and to contact their landlord directly.

 Renting accommodation in Sweden

-Expats will have to pay the Bostadsförmedlinge a fee to place them in accommodation and the waiting list is usually very long.
+Expats will have to pay the Bostadsförmedlinge a fee to place them in accommodation and the waiting list is usually rather long.
 Because of this, many expats use private housing companies to find accommodation in Sweden.

 These housing companies can find “second-hand” rentals that are not directly leased by the owner to a tenant.
 These are much easier to find than direct rentals, and expats won’t need a Swedish identity number to qualify.
 The expat tenant will then sign a lease with the holder of the first-hand rental contract.

 Usually, expats will have to pay one month’s rent as a deposit on the property.
 It is also expected that a tenant gives three months’ notice before moving out.
-Expats should ensure that they have read their lease agreements carefully before signing anything.
+Expats should ensure that they have read their lease agreement carefully before signing anything.